What Was the Earliest Form of Dental Braces and History of Braces?

 During the 18th century, many scientific developments flourished.
 Some inventions followed a method to achieve a goal, and some dental appliances had practical uses for the first time.

 When we think of what was the earliest form of dental braces?
-First, we must take into account Pierre Fauchard, a French dentist who invented what he coined the bandeau, which was a horse-shoe-shaped type of palatal expander made of iron.
+First, we must take into account Pierre Fauchard, a French dentist who invented what he coined the bandeau, which was a horse-shoe-shaped type of palatal expander made of the iron.

 Later on, Louis Bourdet found that he could improve the bandeau by extracting some molars in patients to alleviate overcrowded teeth.